About EPATH

 Our history

 EPATH was launched at the WPATH conference in Bangkok on Friday, February 14th 2014 (read our press release).
-In the following years, the interim-board prepared a first conference in 2015 (Ghent, Belgium), a second in 2017 (Belgrade, Serbia), and a third in 2019 (Rome, Italy).
+In the following years, the interim-board prepared a first conference in 2015 (Ghent, Belgium), a second in 2017 (Belgrade, Serbia), a third in 2019 (Rome, Italy), and a fourth in 2021 (Gothenburg, Sweden).
 Meanwhile, the by-laws were drafted and published in the Belgian State Gazette (december 2018).

 *Thanks to the birth parents of EPATH: